stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 ![DID IT](https://www.commitstrip.com/wp-content/uploads/2020/01/Strip-Framework-malgr%C3%A9-soi-650-finalenglish.jpg)

 ![DID IT](https://www.commitstrip.com/wp-content/uploads/2019/03/Strip-Seuls-dans-lunivers-650-finalenglish.jpg)

+## Why ECMAScript / ES6+ / Javascript / Node is focused?
+Because it has proven that it is one of the best languages when it comes to massured coder productivity.
+It is a language that many people can learn and understand easy they are able to produce valueable running prototypes in less time.
+Also near any Software today is a Distributed System that offers a Webinterface or App so you will have at last one Javascript coder around in Any Project!
+And at all Stealify Concepts and the Main Installer are Polyglot so it is still useable It is a GraalVM based Framework while Parts or lets even say modules of it can be used even also directly with NodeJS or any Other Runtime like the browser.

+## Why Graal?
+Its a Binary Compileable Polyglot Runtime that

 ## What is It for?
 - event-driven automation for auto-remediation, security responses, troubleshooting, deployments, and more.
 Includes rules engine, workflow, 2M+ integrations